 All of this module’s study materials are online.
 Online materials are composed of pages of text with images, audio/video clips (all with transcripts/subtitles); diagrams; interactive media; animations; and multiple-choice self-assessed quizzes.
 Online materials also include links to external resources, online forums and online tutorial rooms.
 We provide downloadable materials for all module content.

 This module provides a range of learning events, online tutorials and face-to-face tutorials when possible.
 Each face-to-face learning event offers an online (or other) alternative.
 Although not compulsory, tutorials will help you consolidate your learning.

 Working with others

 You’ll be required to work with other students, and we assess this.
-This includes looking at, and commenting on, others’ work; and reflecting on others’ comments on your work.
+This includes posting work on shared forums, looking at, and commenting on, others’ work; and reflecting on others’ comments on your work.

 Diagrams and other visual content